OctoML raises $3.9 million for deep learning model optimization

 OctoML today announced the close of a $3.9 million funding round to grow its engineering team and prepare for the release of a SaaS service for machine learning engineers.
 The service aims to automate machine learning optimization with the open source Apache TVM software stack.
 TVM is used today by companies like Facebook, Amazon, and Microsoft to run models efficiently in the cloud or on edge hardware.

 Madrona Venture Group led the funding round, with participation from Amplify Partners.
-OctoML cofounder and CEO Luis Cuze is also a part-time general partner at Madrona Venture Group and heads its technical advisory board.
+OctoML cofounder and CEO Luis Ceze is also a part-time general partner at Madrona Venture Group and heads its technical advisory board.

-TVM was created four years ago as part of a collaboration between University of Washington colleagues like Cuze and Carlos Guestrin.
+TVM was created four years ago as part of a collaboration between University of Washington colleagues like Ceze and Carlos Guestrin.
 It was developed to address the problem of mapping machine learning models to cloud and edge hardware like CPUs, GPUs, or FPGA accelerators.
 TVM was made part of the Apache Software Foundation in March and counts more than 250 contributors.

 “The key magic in TVM is to use machine learning to optimize machine learning code,” Ceze told VentureBeat in a phone interview.
-“Once you have a model that you’re ready to run and you’re running.
-Well, you want to bridge the gap between what the model wants to do and what the hardware can do and then make that as efficient as the mapping as efficient as possible.”
+“Once you have a model that you’re ready to run … you want to bridge the gap between what the model wants to do and what the hardware can do and then make that as efficient as possible.”

 TVM uses machine learning to automate the optimization of machine learning models after being trained with a framework like TensorFlow or PyTorch.